MajorFemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The fourteenth script takes a list of words as input and prints only word that appear exactly once; input format : one line, one word; output format: one line, one word; words should be sorted.

+The fifteenth script display lines containing the specified pattern from a specific file.